Covariant equations of motion of massive spinning particles in a background Yang-Mills field: Dynamical variables, constraints, and basic Poisson relations

 Equation~(\ref{eq:qP}) indicates that the classical color charges $q^a$ are not canonical variables.
 Since the conventional Hamiltonian approach relies on canonical coordinates, it is often convenient to introduce canonical (Darboux) variables that parametrize the color degrees of freedom.
 For SU($N_c$), one can define $N_c(N_c - 1)/2$ pairs of canonical variables $(\boldsymbol{\phi}, \boldsymbol{\xi})$ satisfying $\PB{\phi_i, \xi_j} = \delta_{ij}$.
 Explicit constructions for the SU(2) and SU(3) cases can be found in Refs.~\cite{Johnson:1988qm,BULGAC1990187,Litim_2002}.

 However, in the present work we do not employ the Darboux parametrization of color charges.
 As pointed out in Ref.~\cite{BULGAC1990187}, such parametrizations are neither necessary nor globally valid, since any specific coordinate choice covers only a portion of the underlying group manifold, making it impossible to define canonical variables globally for SU($N_c$).
 Instead, as we demonstrate in Sec.~\ref{se:eom}, the color charge $q^a$ itself can be directly treated as a dynamical variable within the Hamiltonian framework.
-The Poisson bracket relation~(\ref{eq:qP}) is sufficient for deriving consistent equations of motion that satisfy the color charge constraints given in Eq.~(\ref{eq:Q23c}).
+The Poisson bracket relation~(\ref{eq:qP}) is sufficient for deriving consistent equations of motion that satisfy the color charge constraints introduced below.

-The $N_c^2 - 1$ classical color charge variables $q^a$ are not independent.
 For an SU($N_c$) gauge group, there exist $N_c - 1$ independent Casimir operators that commute with all generators $T^a$ and characterize the total color charge magnitude.
 In general, the Casimir operators of the SU($N_c$) group are defined as

 where $d^{abc\ldots}$ is a totally symmetric tensor given by

 and the subscript ``sym'' denotes complete symmetrization over all indices.

 For SU(2), there is only one quadratic Casimir operator, while for SU(3) there are two independent Casimir operators: the quadratic and cubic Casimirs.
 They are defined respectively as